 Your body’s chemical signal is known as vascular endothelial growth factor (VEGF).
 Lucentis is an anti-VEGF medication.
 While it’s mainly used to treat wet AMD, the American Academy of Ophthalmology says this medication can be used to treat other eye health issues, including:

 Lucentis is delivered by needle into the center of your eye.
 It’s effective while it’s in place, but as experts point out, it does wear off.
 Some patients need up to 12 eye injections every year to keep wet AMD under control.

 How Treatment With Lucentis Works

-Since Lucentis is delivered with a needle into your eye, you can't take the drug at home.
-You'll need the help of a doctor for each treatment.
-But the injections can be performed in a doctor's office in just a few minutes.
+Since Lucentis is delivered with a needle into your eye, you can’t take the drug at home.
+You will need the help of a doctor for each treatment.
+But the injections can be performed in a doctor’s office in just a few minutes.

 The BrightFocus Foundation says people who need Lucentis treatments move through these steps:

 - Examination: Your doctor will dilate your eyes and assess the health of your macula, optic nerve, and other vital structures.

 - Preparation: Your doctor will use drops to numb your eyes, and then your eye will be cleaned with iodine.
 An eyelid holder will keep you from blinking at the wrong time.

 - Injection: You will look up, and your doctor will use a tiny needle to put the medication inside your eye.

 - Recovery: Your eye may be sore, but Tylenol or a similar medication can help.
 You may need to use antibiotic drops for a few days.